9dots/devy/devy-white/cycle-shell.md

 }
 ```
 1. The first line of cycle-shell sets up the interactive page on the right side of the screen.
 2. A function is a reusable set of instructions.
-The function is written as
+A function is a block of code and has curly braces `{}` to mark the beginning and end of the code block.
+Code inside of the code block should be indented.
+The function is written as:
 ```js
 function name (parameter1, parameter2) {
       return value